Timeline of incidents involving QAnon: Misinformation about wildfires

+Pennsylvania mail carrier arrest

+On October 12, 2020, special agents with the United States Postal Service's Office of Inspector General raided the Baldwin, Pennsylvania home of a mail carrier from the Mount Oliver post office.
+Agents found eight garbage bags of undelivered mail outside the home.
+The undelivered mail included one application for a mail-in ballot, but no ballots.
+The mail carrier had posted about QAnon and Pizzagate on Facebook.

 2020 presidential election

 Near Philadelphia's Convention Center, where mail-in ballots were being counted, two men from Virginia were taken into custody based on a tip of a threat of an attack with AR-15s.
 Bumper stickers on their truck referenced QAnon.

 As unsubstantiated allegations of voting fraud spread following Trump's defeat in the election, QAnon followers advanced a hoax that voting machines made by Dominion Voting Systems had deleted millions of Trump votes.
 The hoax was repeated on the far-right cable news outlet One America News Network, and Trump tweeted about it.
 The Cybersecurity and Infrastructure Security Agency announced that the election was the most secure in American history, with "no evidence that any voting system deleted or lost votes, changed votes or was in any way compromised".

 Based on a false interpretation of the District of Columbia Organic Act of 1871, according to which it transformed the federal government into a corporation and rendered illegitimate every president elected thereafter, some QAnon adherents believed that the 18th president (Ulysses S. Grant, who was in office 1869–1877) was the last legitimate president.
 They believed that Trump would be sworn in as the 19th president on March 4, 2021, the original inauguration date until the Twentieth Amendment changed it to January 20 in 1933, and that he would restore the federal government.
 This claim was developed by the sovereign citizen movement.
 Based on intelligence that an identified but undisclosed militia group might attempt an attack on the Capitol on that date, the U.S. Capitol Police issued an alert on March 3.
 House leadership subsequently rescheduled a March 4 vote to the previous night to allow lawmakers to leave town.
 However, Newsweek reported a recent skepticism towards the March 4 idea developing among QAnon adherents, who rescheduled the purported date of Trump's re-inauguration to March 20, the 167th anniversary of the founding of the Republican Party.

+In Philadelphia, 44-year-old Joshua Macias and 63-year-old Antonio Lamotta of Virginia drove a Hummer–emblazoned with a QAnon sticker–to the Pennsylvania Convention Center, where votes were being counted for the election.
+Police arrested the two and searched the SUV, which was loaded with handguns and a rifle.
+The two were convicted on weapons charges in 2023.
+Lamotta was also charged in connection with the January 6 riot.